dansteen/controlled-compose/README.md

     depends_on:
       - db.local
 ```
 This example builds on the previous example and demonstrates how to run one-off configuration commands.
 It will run the command, and expect it to exit with an exit code of 0.
-It will wait 10 seconds for it to finish, and if it has not completed in that time, will fail:
+It will wait 10 seconds for it to finish, and if it has not completed in that time, will fail.

 ---------------